 There are some concerns about the amount of control that creators are given when uploading shorts.
 Traditionally, creators had control over the thumbnail image for their videos; however, with YouTube Shorts, the thumbnail is simply a random screen-grab of an unspecified part of the video.
 This means that brands have less control over how their content is initially presented to their audience.

-Additionally, despite some videos not being designated as shorts by creators, either by using the shorts creation camera or using the shorts hashtag, some videos are automatically included on the shorts shelf.
+Additionally, some videos are not designated as shorts by creators, either by using the shorts creation camera or using the shorts hashtag.
+Some videos are automatically included on the shorts shelf.
 This is problematic as brands don’t yet know enough about YouTube’s selection process for Shorts, which may lead to frustrations about a lack of control over where videos are featured.

-A major concern for many is around the uploading of popular TikTok videos to the YouTube Shorts shelf.
-It is often not even the original creators of the TikTok content that are re-uploading it to YouTube Shorts to gain fast followers.
+A significant concern for many is around the uploading of popular TikTok videos to the YouTube Shorts shelf.
+Unfortunately, it is often not even the original creators of the TikTok content that are re-uploading it to YouTube Shorts to gain fast followers.
 This creates many issues, especially since plagiarism and unoriginal content will devalue the platform for both brands and audiences.
-YouTube has not currently confirmed that they have a way to address these problems.
+Unfortunately, YouTube has not currently confirmed that they have a way to address these problems.

 Will Brands Choose YouTube Shorts?